carrypink/python-adb/README.md

 python-adb
 ==========

-A python wrapper for the Android Debugging Bridge
+An (almost) pure python module for the Android Debugging Bridge

-This module is meant as a pure wrapper for the 'adb' binary, primarily to wrap its commands as functions and raise errors as python exceptions.
-The only class defined is ADBCommand(), a sub-class of subprocess.Popen().
-Like the subprocess module there are convenience functions for running custom ADB commands, but the intent is to provide functions with proper error handling and IO for each command.
+This module is meant as a cross-platform replacement for the UNIX only 'adb' program distributed by Google.

+** THIS MODULE IS CURRENTLY UNUSABLE **